Skip to content

 After completing this module, you will be able to:

-• Create a CustomResourceDefinition with proper schema validation and versioning
+• Design a namespaced CustomResourceDefinition with schema validation, version flags, and predictable resource names.

 apiVersion: apiextensions.k8s.io/v1